 “I was drinking Vodka cranberries and you were drinking screwdrivers.
 Our sober sitter was the beautiful Kathryn Anne, and we made her go get us blocks of cheese.”

-Marcy sighed and sank back in the couch, only to have Joey’s explanation start to sink in.
+Marcy sighed and sank back on the couch, only to have Joey’s explanation start to sink in.
 “Wait a minute.
 If you guys are the people who get called in when the shit has already hit the fan, then why are you here?
 What’s wrong with me?”

 “Nothing’s wrong with you.”
 Willow quickly reassured her, sitting on the couch and placing a hand on Marcy’s knee.
 “We’re here to protect you.
-Everyone has a little bit of something inside them that lets them control these fantastical items if the come across them.
+Everyone has a little bit of something inside them that lets them control these fantastical items if they come across them.
 However, each item has a level as well, the stronger that level, the easier the item can resist use by a user.
 Some humans develop higher levels of abilities to overpower the resistance in these objects.
 The Ixi Agency has the ability to search for these people and organize them into levels from the average people who have the lowest strength to the Top Tier Users, who have the strongest power.
 Four days ago, one of the most powerful items in the Ixi Agency’s collection was stolen.
-We believe that those who stole it are going to realize that they need a Top Tier User to make it work, so we are collecting all of the top tier users, and bring them in to protective custody until we can get it all sorted out.”
+We believe that those who stole it are going to realize that they need a Top Tier User to make it work, so we are collecting all of the top tier users, and bring them into protective custody until we can get it all sorted out.”

 “So–“Marcy trailed off.
 She was still trying to process everything that was just said.